adobe-research/libkafka/README.md

 libkafka
 ========

-A C++ client library for Apache Kafka.
+A C++ client library for Apache Kafka v0.8+.
 Also includes C API.
 With a full unit test suite.

+Supports the following Kafka API request/response calls:

+* Metadata
+* Produce
+* Fetch
+* Offset

+Not compatible with Kafka versions prior to 0.8 due to wire protocol changes.

 Dependencies
 ============